Blog Post

 There are Tier 1 and Tier 2 ISPs.
 Tier 1 ISPs are at the top of the internet access pyramid – they are connected all over the world via huge cables.

 Tier 2 ISPs distribute services from Tier 1.
-They charge businesses a fee for internet access, to host a website, domain name and email addresses.
-They run lots of powerful computers which allow us to access services.
+They charge businesses a fee for internet access, website hosting, domain names, and email addresses.
+They run many powerful computers that allow us to access services.
 Tier 2 ISPs you may have heard of are Namesco, A2 Hosting, GoDaddy and SiteGround.

 Rendering

-When a browser renders a page they read the code, understand the order in which it should be shown to a human and then puts it onto our screens in that order, so it looks pretty or at least legible.
+When a browser renders a page, they read the code, understands the order in which it should be shown to a human and then puts it onto our screens in that order, so it looks pretty or at least legible.
 Rendering basically means translating.

 Stands for Software As A Service.
 This refers to online services and software hosted in the cloud.
 Usually paid for by subscription – annually or each month.